saescott/Bedmaking/README.md

-# Bed Making - A Beginners Guide
+# Bedmaking - A Beginners Guide

 ## Introduction